reasonml/reasonml.github.io/docs/loops.md

 ## While Loops

-While loops allw executing code until a certain condition is met.
+While loops allow executing code until a certain condition is met.
 It is not restricted to counting between two integers like for loops.

 It is common to use [`ref`s](mutable-bindings.md) with while loops.